Peter Polycarpou: Career

 In 2010, Polycarpou starred alongside Sean Bean and Charlotte Rampling in the terrorist thriller Cleanskin, which was released in 2012.
 He also appeared in the eighth series of Hustle for BBC Television directed by actor Adrian Lester.
 Between 2010 and 2011, he appeared alongside Emma Williams and Michael Xavier in the Chichester Festival Theatre's Love Story.
 It later transferred to the Duchess Theatre where it had a short run.
 He also appeared at Chichester Festival Theatre between 24 September and 5 November 2011 – playing Beadle Bamford in Sweeney Todd (alongside Love Story producer Michael Ball as Sweeney Todd).
 He returned to Chichester in 2014 to star as Nathan Detroit alongside Sophie Thompson in Guys and Dolls.
 Later that year he played the Hollywood mogul Buddy Fiddler in Larry Gelbart's City of Angels at the Donmar Theatre, London.
 In 2015 he appeared in 9 episodes of the FOX TV drama Tyrant playing Colonel Mahmoud Al-Ghazi.

 In September 2017, Polycarpou played Ahmed Qurie in J.T.
 Rogers's stage play Oslo at London's National Theatre, accompanying the production when it transferred to the West End in the following month.
 He was nominated for a Laurence Olivier Award for Best Actor in a Supporting Role for his portrayal of Ahmed Qurie at the 2018 Laurence Olivier Awards.
 In March 2018, Polycarpou played the fictional Palestinian detective Omar Yussef in two BBC Radio dramatisations of novels by Matt Beynon Rees.
 In July 2018, he narrated Raja Shehadeh's biographical Where the Line is Drawn: Crossing Boundaries in Occupied Palestine for BBC Radio 4's Book of the Week.
 In 2019, he played Sancho Panza in Man of La Mancha for English National Opera at the London Coliseum opposite Kelsey Grammer as Miguel de Cervantes/Don Quixote, Danielle de Niese as Aldonza/Dulcinea and Nicholas Lyndhurst as the Governor/Innkeeper.

+In May and June 2026, Polycarpou joined the world concert tour of Les Misérables as The Bishop of Digne which included performing at the Royal Albert Hall.
+He will also star as Hercule Poirot in a theatrical tour of Agatha Christie's The Hollow.